mindfool/mindfool.games/README.md

 ---

+## License

+Copyright © 2025 Simon Smaluhn.
+All Rights Reserved.

+This is proprietary software.
+See [LICENSE](./LICENSE) for details.

+---

 ## Contributing

-This project is currently in early development.
-Contributions welcome after MVP release.
+This is a private project currently in active development.
+Not accepting external contributions at this time.

----

-## License

-TBD

 ---